DanielDimitrov1/SoftServe-Academy-final-project/README.md

 Deploying an Application in Docker Container on AWS with Terraform.

-For reaching this goal, here I used the following tools:
+For reaching this goal, I used the following tools:

 - Terraform
 - AWS CLI